anandmurugesan/home/index.md

 Give or Take: Experimental examination of bribery vs. extortion, with [Robert Innes](https://robinnes.weebly.com/)

 Yes, in my backyard!
-Empirical study of citizen efforts for environmental restoration, with [T. Centofanti](https://people.ceu.edu/tiziana_centofanti)
+An empirical study of citizen efforts for environmental restoration, with [T. Centofanti](https://people.ceu.edu/tiziana_centofanti)

-Impact of the US opioid crisis on children, with Dana Andersen
+Impact of the US opioid crisis on Children, with Dana Andersen

 ### Book